pc2/HPCC_FPGA/docs/source/LINPACK/implementation/index.rst

 ----------------------------------

 The implementation uses a blocked, right-looking variant for the LU factorization as it is described in [DHW98]_.
-For the update of a single row and column of blocks, we need to perform four different operations which a shown as colors in :numref:`lu_operations`.
+For the update of a single row and column of blocks, we need to perform three different operations which are shown as colors in :numref:`lu_operations`.
 In every iteration, the LU factorization for a block in the diagonal of the matrix is calculated which is marked green in the visualization.
 All grey-colored blocks on the left and top of this block are already updated and will require no further processing.
 The resulting lower matrix :math:`L` is used to update all blocks on the right of the LU block.
 Since they are the top-most blocks which still require an update, they are in the following called _top-blocks_.
 The upper matrix :math:`U` is used to update all blocks below the current LU-block.
 These are the left-most blocks which require an update so they are called _left-blocks_ in the following.
-All other blocks are updated using the results of the left- and top-blocks.
+All other blocks are updated using the results of the left- and top-blocks and matrix multiplication.

 .. _lu_operations: